 Your student may choose to review this Google map to see the various locations of local hotels near the University of Illinois.
 We recommend using the address of the Illini Union as a central campus location to use in relation with accommodation options: 1401 W. Green Street, Urbana, Illinois, 61801.
-Also, beginning in late July, all students arriving on campus 30 days prior to the start of classes for the fall semester may choose to stay within University Housing’s pre-early arrival residence hall.
+All students arriving on campus 30 days prior to the start of classes may choose to stay within University Housing’s pre-early arrival residence hall.
 This is located at Florida Avenue Residence Halls and the cost is $30.00 per night (paid at the time of check in by debit/credit card).
 You can check in any time of day/night.
 The address is 901 College Ct.
 Urbana, IL 61801.
 There is also limited meal service at this location.

 Students arriving early who have a contract with University Housing may move into the residence halls early.
 Please review University Housing’s early arrival website for specific dates/times.

 Students may contact the Housing office by calling (217) 333-7111 or e-mail at firstname.lastname@example.org, if you have specific questions regarding your student’s accommodation.